Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

     export class HomeComponent implements OnInit, OnDestroy {

-If you really want a whitespace to be kept, you can use a special entity called `&ngsp`.
+If you really want a whitespace to be kept, you can use a special entity called `&ngsp;`.
-It looks like `&nbsp` with a typo, but it is not: it is a special character that the Angular compiler will transform in a whitespace.
+It looks like `&nbsp;` with a typo, but it is not: it is a special character that the Angular compiler will transform in a whitespace.
+Note that it will only keep one whitespace, even if add several ones, like `&ngsp;&ngsp;`.
+If you really want to preserve the whitespaces in a fragment of a template, you can use `ngPreserveWhitespaces`:

+   <div ngPreserveWhitespaces>hello     there</div>

 ## Pipes, i18n and breaking changes